Due diligence assessments according to the Transparency Act

 OECD guidelines for multinational companies

-Wheel for due diligence assessments and process for carrying out due diligence assessments
+Wheel for due diligence assessments and process for carrying out due diligence assessments and assessing negative impact

 The steps in a due diligence assessment